 As of this writing, the market is up over 230% from the lows.
 In other words, had you stayed invested during this time, you would have not only earned your money back but more than doubled what you originally had.

 The Lessons For Investors From The Great Recession

 Another important lesson from the Great Recession is to invest for the long term.
-Smart investors during the Great Recession were buying stocks as the market trended lower.
+Smart investors during the Great Recession were buying Motley Fool stock picks as the market trended lower.
 They know that you buy when stocks are on sale.
 I’ll admit that this can be tough to do, especially when you look at your 401k plan balance and seeing it dropping in value daily.